Lsmith446/ai-builder-decision-lab/README.md

 # AI Builder Decision Lab

-A tool that turns a rough AI feature idea into a structured, exportable evaluation framework — covering error tolerance, risk asymmetry, human-in-the-loop design, feasibility, and team requirements — in under 60 seconds.
+A tool that turns a rough AI feature idea into an engineering-ready evaluation framework - covering error tolerance, risk asymmetry, human-in-the-loop design, feasibility, and team requirements — in under 60 seconds.

 Built as a portfolio project to demonstrate AI product judgment, not just AI tool usage.